stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

   thereby adding all keys and values described above to the materialized view.
 * Process all transactions in the anchored block, thereby adding all keys and values described above to the materialized view.
-* Insert the rewards from the latest now-matured block (i.e. the leader reward for the Stacks block 100 epochs ago in this fork) into the leader rewards contract in the Stacks chain boot code.
+* Insert the rewards from the latest now-matured block (i.e., the leader reward for the Stacks block 100 epochs ago in this fork) into the leader rewards contract in the Stacks chain boot code.
 This rewards the leader and all users that burned in support of the leader's block.